bveeramani/hibachi/README.md

 # Hibachi
-**Hibachi** is a Python package that implements feature selection methods for PyTorch.
+**Hibachi** is a Python package that implements feature selection and model interpretation methods for PyTorch.

 ## Installation
 Run the following command: